modsim/hopsy/docs/Model.rst

 The simple models provided are

+* :class:`hopsy.GaussianMixture``: A mixture Gaussian model, which is a weighted linear combination of multivariate Gaussians.

+* :class:`hopsy.Mixture``: A mixture model, which is a weighted linear combination of arbitrary model components.

-* ``hopsy.DegenerateMultivariateGaussian``: A multivariate Gaussian with invariant dimensions, meaning it ignores some dimensions of the input vector.
+* :class:`hopsy.MultivariateGaussian`: A multivariate Gaussian which can also have invariant dimensions, meaning it ignores some dimensions of the input vector.
 This is interesting for simulating non-identifiabilities.

-* ``hopsy.MixtureModel``: A mixture Gaussian model, which is a weighted linear combination of multivariate Gaussians.

-* ``hopsy.MultivariateGaussian``: A multivariate Gaussian, consisting of mean vector and covariance matrix.

-* ``hopsy.Rosenbrock``: Rosenbrock's banana function, a popular test function for computational optimization.
+* :class:`hopsy.Rosenbrock``: Rosenbrock's banana function, a popular test function for computational optimization.

-* ``hopsy.Uniform``: The uniform distribution on the Polytope :math:`\mathcal{P}`
+* :class:`hopsy.Uniform``: The uniform distribution on the Polytope :math:`\mathcal{P}`

 Custom Python models